Skip to content

 apt updateapt upgrade!

-update only refreshes the lists,
+update only updates lists,

-upgrade updates the installed packages.
+upgrade updates installed packages.

 2. Searching for packages